-Sun Signs: The Core Of Your Personal Solar System
+Sun Sign Meaning: The Core Of Your Personal Solar System

-Sun signs are definitely the most popular and well-known part of one's birth chart when it comes to mainstream astrology.
-For many people, it's the only sign they know!
-Many horoscopes are based on Sun signs alone, and that's usually what someone is referring to when they ask you what your sign is or tell you their own.
-All you need to calculate your Sun sign is the month and date of your birth.
-This makes it easy to do simple pop astrology, as people don't need to delve into the rest of their chart (or even find their birth time, in most cases) in order to find their sign.
+Sun signs are by far the most well-known part of one's birth chart when it comes to mainstream astrology.
+For some people, it's the only sign they’re familiar with!
+Most horoscopes are based on sun signs, so that's usually what someone is referring to when they ask you what your sign is or tell you their own.
+If you want to confirm your sun sign, all you need in most cases is the month and date of your birth — you can plug your deets into an online sun sign calculator to find out for sure.

-Just as the Sun is the center of our solar system and the root of life on Earth, your Sun sign represents the center of you, or the core of who you are.
-"Astrologically speaking, the sun in a natal chart is the luminary that symbolizes one's vital life force, spirit, intellect, and identity," Otero says.
-"Being the only star amongst the other 9 spheres that our Earth mingles with (and around) in space, the sun is the symbol of centeredness, illumination, and life — because without it, we'd cease to exist!"
+There’s a reason why the sun sign is so celebrated in astrology.
+Just as the sun is the center of our solar system, your sun sign represents the core of who you are.
+"Astrologically speaking, the sun in a natal chart is the luminary that symbolizes one's vital life force, spirit, intellect, and identity," astrologer Ashley Otero tells Bustle.
+"Being the only star amongst the other nine spheres that our Earth mingles with in space, the sun is the symbol of centeredness, illumination, and life — because without it, we'd cease to exist!"

-In his book Astrology For The Millions, author Grant Lewi stated:
+In his book Astrology For The Millions, author Grant Lewi wrote:

 You may think, dream, imagine, hope to be a thousand things, according to your Moon and your other planets: but the Sun is what you are, and to be your best self in terms of your Sun is to cause your energies to work along the path in which they will have maximum help from planetary vibrations.

-Let's step out of the sunshine and journey into the beauty and sensitivity of the Moon-ruled night.
-Just as the Moon in the sky rules over the nighttime and all that hides there, so does your Moon sign in astrology — which is to say that it relates to the more private, emotional, beneath-the-surface parts of your personality.
-In order to calculate your Moon sign, you're going to need a full birth date, year, and exact time/time zone.
-When you've got that, you can either consult an astrologer or use an online moon sign calculator to find out what sign rules your lunar self.
+Let's step out of the sunshine and journey into the sensitivity of the moon-ruled night.
+Just as the moon in the sky governs over the nighttime and all that hides in the shadows, so does your moon sign in astrology.
+It relates to the more private and emotional parts of us.
+In order to find out your moon sign, you're going to need your birth date, year, and in most cases, the exact birth time (including the time zone).
+When you've got that, you can either consult an astrologer or use an online moon sign calculator to find out what zodiac sign rules your lunar self.

-"The moon symbolizes the physical body, the soul, the emotional reflexes, and our sense of belonging," says Otero.
+"The moon symbolizes the soul, our emotional reflexes, and our sense of belonging," says Otero.
 "It corresponds with the many stages of life, particularly early life when our existence depends on the sustenance of caregivers.
 Thus, the moon also symbolizes our past, our home, and our comfort zone."
-In short, think of the moon as your inner self.
-It's the emotional, vulnerable, and more private side of your personality that likes to feel comfortable and safe before it steps out of the shadows and reveals itself to others.

-In order to calculate your Rising sign, you're going to need your exact birth time and place (in addition to the date and year, of course), as Rising signs change approximately every couple hours — meaning that even people born on the exact same date are likely to have different Rising signs.
-Time to dig up ye old birth certificate and either consult an astrologer or use an online rising sign calculator to find out yours.
+In order to find out your rising sign, you're going to need your exact birth date, time, and place, as rising signs change approximately every two hours.
+This means that even people born on the exact same day can have many different rising signs.
+Dig up your birth certificate or text your mom, then either consult an astrologer or use an online rising sign calculator to find out yours.

+Our sun sign is certainly a visible and important aspect of our personality, but the version of you that people see at first glance is actually more likely to be explained by your rising sign.
 "The rising sign or ascendent is the part of ourselves we show to the world.
 It’s the face we wear for others to see and view," Stardust says.
-"We show off more of who we are by our rising/ascendent sign — meaning, people pick up on the characteristics of the sign more than the other elements of our chart."
-Rising signs may represent the more superficial part of your personality, but they’re still a key ingredient in the cosmic blend that is so uniquely you.
+"We show off more of who we are by our rising sign, meaning people pick up on the characteristics of this sign more than the other elements of our chart."
+If people don’t peg you for your sun sign very often, it’s probably because they’re reading your rising sign’s energy instead.

-Now You Know Your Signs — Here's What To Keep In Mind
+So You Know Your Big 3 Zodiac Signs — What Now?